NCTU-Math-Software/final_project-chen-yu-ye/README.md

 ## Remark
 By assuming the program has a wrong result, then the result has a probability be an even number of 1/2,so does an odd number.
-If the chosen range has n numbers. the possibility of wrong result can pass the verification is 1/2^n, when n goes big, the prosibility goes 0.
+If the chosen range has n numbers. the possibility that wrong results can pass the verification is 1/2^n, when n goes big, the prosibility goes 0.